 Applying as a Nondegree Graduate Student

 To begin taking courses right away, you may apply as a "nondegree" graduate student.
 You may take up to 6 credits in nondegree status before submitting your application portfolio.
-Only students matriculated into the EDLDR program as a student completing a degree or certification program are permitted to take the EDLDR 595, Internship for Principals course.
+Only students who have been accepted to the Graduate Certificate for Principalship program and who are no longer in nondegree status are permitted to take the EDLDR 595, Internship for Principals course.

-Note: If you apply and enroll as a nondegree graduate student, you must re-apply to the certification program to be considered for admission into the Principal Certificate.
+Note: If you apply and enroll as a nondegree graduate student, you must re-apply to be considered for admission into the principalship certificate program.
 This new application includes a second application fee.
 Application/enrollment as a nondegree student does not guarantee admission to the program.
 Acceptance to the certificate program is contingent upon approved (by faculty panel) application to a selected program.
-If you plan to enroll as a nondegree student, you must contact an advisor in the program for guidance prior to beginning coursework.
+If you plan to enroll as a nondegree student, you must contact an adviser in the program for guidance prior to beginning course work.

 Review the technical requirements for this program.